pyatb/pyatb/doc/quick_start.md

 ## 4.1 Input

-The `Input` file describes the basic information of the system and the parameters required to calculate the function.
+The `Input` file describes the basic information about the system and the parameters required to calculate the function.
 For a complete list of the input parameters, please consult this [input list](#6-detailed-introduction-of-the-input-file).

-The following is an example of an Input file:
+The following is an example of an `Input` file:

 ```txt {.line-numbers}
 INPUT_PARAMETERS